arshsinghphd/TeamActivities/Module08/README.md

 # Module 08 - Error Handling and Files

+For this module, we explore error handling, files, and program arguments.

+### ⭐ Working in Teams ⭐
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

+### Learning Objectives

+* Understand that the computer is a system a program interacts with.
+* Describe the purpose of error handling and some common errors.
+* Open, read, write to a file.
+* Be able to access the program arguments.

+## Your Operating System

 When we work with a program in python, we often forget that we are not interacting directly with a client.
 Instead, we are interacting with an operating system which may or may not give us the answer we need at that moment!